4D modular flavor symmetric models inspired by higher dimensional theory: 4D low-energy effective field theory from higher dimensional theory

 Here, the 4D Yukawa coupling $Y_e(\tau)$ is obtained by

-The 4D modes $L$ and $e^c$ have the modular weights, $-k_L$ and $-k_e$, respectively, while $H_d$ has vanishing modular weight.
-The 4D Yukawa coupling $Y_e(\tau)$ has the modular weight $k_L + k_e$.
+The 4D modes $L$ and $e^c$ have modular weights $-k_L$ and $-k_e$, respectively, while $H_d$ has vanishing modular weight.
+The 4D Yukawa coupling $Y_e(\tau)$ has modular weight $k_L + k_e$ because the product of wavefunctions in the extra dimension has weight $k_L + k_e$.
 Then, the above superpotential is invariant under the modular transformation.
+Indeed, the modular transformation of matter fields (\ref{eq:modular_matter}) induces the correct modular transformation of the Yukawa couplings:

 The same result can be derived by another way as follows.
-The product of wavefunctions, $\chi_{e^c}(y) ~\chi_L (y) $, can be expanded by all the KK wavefunctions $\Phi_H$,
+The product of wavefunctions $\chi_{e^c}(y) ~\chi_L (y) $ can be expanded by all the KK wavefunctions $\Phi_H$,

-since all the KK wavefuncions are a complete set.
-The first term in RHS corresponds to the massless mode, while the others are massive modes \footnote{In specific higher dimensional theories, the production of massless wavefunctions can be expanded only by massless modes \cite{Cremades:2004wa,Abe:2009dr,Honda:2018sjy}.}.
+since all the KK wavefunctions are a complete set.
+The first term on the RHS corresponds to the massless mode, while the others are massive modes \footnote{In specific higher dimensional theories, the production of massless wavefunctions can be expanded only by massless modes \cite{Cremades:2004wa,Abe:2009dr,Honda:2018sjy}.}.
 The expansion coefficient $Y_e(\tau)$ corresponds to the 4D Yukawa coupling.
 Both sides must have the same modular weight, and $\varphi_H$ has vanishing weight.
-Thus, the 4D Yukawa coupling $Y_e(\tau)$ has the modular weight, $k_L+k_e$.
+Thus, the 4D Yukawa coupling $Y_e(\tau)$ has modular weight $k_L+ k_e$.

-Thus, we can derive the 4D modular flavor symmetric model from higher dimensional theory.
+Thus, we can derive the 4D modular flavor symmetric model from a higher dimensional theory.
 In this scenario, we have the constraint on combinations between modular weights and $\Gamma_N$ representations of matter fields, although one has assigned modular weights and $\Gamma_N$ representations to matter fields without such a constraint in modular flavor models, which have been constructed so far.
 For example, one can not assign odd weights to matter fields in modular $\Gamma_N$ flavor models.
 The modular $\Gamma_N'$ flavor symmetry is then required to assign odd weights to matter fields.
 In the next section, we show $A_4$ modular flavor models as illustrating examples.